kaz0r/kaz0r/README.md

 ## About me
 My name is André, im in my 20's and i live in Sweden.

 I have been writing loads of projects in C / C++ ever since i was a young teenager.
-I love
+Some other languages i use are Typescript, Rust, Python.

 [![kaz0r's GitHub stats-Dark](https://github-readme-stats.vercel.app/api?username=kaz0r&show_icons=true&theme=dark#gh-dark-mode-only)](https://github.com/anuraghazra/github-readme-stats#gh-dark-mode-only)